CrypticButter/snoop/README.md

 - [ ] In `>defn`, combine schemas for each arity into a single schema and call `m/=>` at runtime to register a schema passed via the pre-post map or body.
 - [ ] Provide facilities to allow valiation to be done in a different thread in CLJS.
 - [ ] Option for asynchronous checking in Clojure JVM

+I will probably only work on new features as I need them.
+Please report any issues to run into whilst using this library.